Nguyen-Viet/Capstone/README.md

 # Capstone - Blue Management
-**BLUE Management** is a project management web application that serves to track and streamline project from start to finish.
+**Blue Management** is a project management web application that serves to track and streamline project from start to finish.
 The project is built by 5 students at Southern Alberta Institute of Technology (SAIT).

 ## the team
 * Viet Nguyen - Software Development Lead